Second Battle of Tarain

-The Second Battle of Tarain was fought in 1192 between the Ghurid forces of Muhammad Ghuri and the Rajput Confederacy of Prithviraj Chauhan.
+The Second Battle of Tarain or Second Battle of Tararoi was fought in 1192 between the Ghurid forces of Muhammad Ghuri and the Rajput Confederacy of Prithviraj Chauhan.
 It took place near Tarain (modern Taraori), which is 110 km, north of Delhi.
-The battle ended in a decisive victory for the invading Ghurids and their successful penetration in north Indian plain.
+The battle ended in a decisive victory for the invading Ghurids and their successful penetration into the north Indian plain.

 The battle is regarded as a watershed event in Medieval India history as it led to the destruction of Rajput powers for a while and laid the foundation of Muslim rule in North India, which led to the establishment of Delhi Sultanate.

 Background

 Prithviraj Chauhan's forces had defeated the Ghurids at the First Battle of Tarain in 1191.
 The Ghurid king Mu'izz al-Din, who was seriously injured in the battle, returned to Ghazni, and made preparations to avenge his defeat.

 Size of the forces

 According to the 16th-17th century writer Firishta, in the battle, "the Chauhan army consisted of 3,000 elephants, 300,000 cavalry and infantry", which is considered an exaggeration by modern historians.
 According to Satish Chandra, the figures were exaggerated in order to "emphasise the challenge faced by Muizzuddin and the scale of his victory".
 Kaushik Roy similarly notes that Muslim chroniclers regularly exaggerated Hindu military strength to glorify the Muslim kings, and 300,000 was probably the theoretical number that could potentially be mobilized by all the Rajput kingdoms at the time.

 According to Indian sources like Hammir Mahakavya and Prithviraj Raso, the Chahamana army was simultaneously engaged on multiple fronts and Prithviraj had only a part of his army at the battlefield.
 The rest of his army was about to reach Prithviraj but the fate was already decided in favour of Muizuddin.

 According to Minhaj-i-Siraj, Mu'izz al-Din brought 120,000 fully armored men to battle.
 He personally commanded an elite cavalry force of 40,000 men.
 According to historian Kaushik Roy, while the real strength of the armies is not certain, it can be speculated that Prithviraj's army was numerically superior.